rotheconrad/00_GATech_6720Class_Lab05/README.md

 # First run run_MaxBin.pl on its own to see all the options
 run_MaxBin.pl
 # Here is an example of one simple way to run it
-# Change the input filenames to your file
+# Change the input filenames to the correct files.
 run_MaxBin.pl -contig metagenome_assembly.fasta -reads interleaved_metagenome.fasta -out 02_MaxBin_MAGs/Lab5_MAG
 ```